 6 – IZArc:

-Here’s another treat for all those of you who prefer to work on your Windows PC.
+Here’s another program for all those of you who prefer to work on your Windows PC.
 This contender in our programs like WinRAR roundup forays onto the scenario with the tagline, ‘compress the future.’
 You can rely on the software for extracting 7z, ZIP and other sorts of archives.
 With this reliable program at your fingertips, you won’t have to sport that perplexed look on your face when you receive an email that arrives attached with an unknown archive file.
-It supports different formats such as ACE, ARJ, BH, BZ2, C2D, CDI, DEB, GCA, GZA, IMG, JAR, LIB, MDF, MIM, PAK, PK3, RPM, TAZ, TGZ, UUE, XPI, YZ1, ZOO, ARC, B64, BIN, BZA, CAB, CPIO, ENC, GZ, HA and ISO.
-Pronounced as easy-arc, you can also create password protected archives complete with strong AES encryption.
+It supports different formats such as ACE, ARJ, BH, BZ2, C2D, CDI, DEB, GCA, GZA, IMG, JAR, LIB, MDF, MIM, PAK, PK3, RPM, TAZ, TGZ, UUE, XPI, YZ1, ZOO, ARC, B64, BIN, BZA, CAB, CPIO, ENC, GZ, HA, and ISO.
+Pronounced as easy-arc, you can also create password-protected archives complete with strong AES encryption.
 A few of its other noteworthy features include creating self-extracting archives, converting different types of archives and repairing damaged ZIP ones.

 Well, if you’re looking for a worthy WinRAR alternative, you’ll surely find an appropriate solution in our aforesaid lineup.
 And when you do, don’t forget to leave your comments in the space below.